abbeygirl/nzedb/Ubuntu-13.04-install-guide.md

 `sudo apt-key adv --recv-keys --keyserver keyserver.ubuntu.com 0xcbcb082a1bb943db`
 `sudo add-apt-repository 'deb http://ftp.osuosl.org/pub/mariadb/repo/5.5/ubuntu raring main'`

+You can then install it using
+`sudo apt-get update`
+`sudo apt-get install mariadb-server`

 ## Choose a webserver

 You can also use a magnitude of webservers.
 Apache is the worlds most popular and the easiest for beginners.
 Nginx will use less resources but requires additional setup.